Birdfeeding

 [personal profile] ysabetwordsmith

-Today is partly cloudy and cold.
+Today is cloudy and warm with howling wind.

 I fed the birds.
-I've seen a flock of sparrows.
+I've seen a few sparrows and house finches plus a brown-headed cowbird.

 I put out water for the birds.